-Numerous prospects awaiting Museveni in retirement - The Observer — Nigeria Today
+Uganda: Numerous Prospects Awaiting Museveni in Retirement - AllAfrica.com — Nigeria Today

 |

-Numerous prospects awaiting Museveni in retirement
+Uganda: Numerous Prospects Awaiting Museveni in Retirement

 When President Museveni completes his term in 2021, he will have served our nation for 35 years as a head of state and almost 55 years as a freedom fighter.
 He will have amassed immensurable governance experience, probably more than seven US …